JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_report_210370190/index.md

 \dfig{body;JuliaRL_MADDPG_KuhnPoker.png;Result of the experiment.}

-**Note that** the current `MADDPGManager` still only works on the envs of [`MINIMAL_ACTION_SET`](https://juliareinforcementlearning.org/docs/rlbase/#ReinforcementLearningBase.MINIMAL_ACTION_SET).
-And since **MADDPG** is one deterministic algorithm, i.e., the state's response is one deterministic action, the Kuhn Poker game may not be suitable for testing the performance.
+**Note that** since **MADDPG** is one deterministic algorithm, i.e., the state's response is one deterministic action, the Kuhn Poker game may not be suitable for testing the performance.
 In the next weeks, I'll update the algorithm and try to test it on other games.